 So whether you are an instructor integrating primary sources into your classroom, a scholar designing an innovative research project, a student beginning research for a class or capstone project, or a citizen wanting to learn more about history, society, and culture, we want to partner with you and support your work.
 I invite you to explore our website, discover the wealth of resources available for your use, and schedule a visit to UCLA Library Special Collections.

-Director of UCLA Library Special Collections
+Interim Director of UCLA Library Special Collections

 UCLA Library Special Collections inspires discovery, cultivates knowledge, advances research, and preserves cultural heritage to create a distinctive learning environment for the UCLA community and society at-large.
 We welcome researchers to explore our collections of rare books, archives, manuscripts, oral histories, and other materials and to utilize our services.

 The following principles demonstrate our commitment to excellence and set the foundation for our culture and actions:

 Support the free exchange of information and ensure all of our holdings can be discovered and used, and reach as wide an audience as possible.